-In response to this gap, the Community Engagement Community of Practice and a community advocacy network (CAN) were formed, supported by ICAP at Columbia University and the HIV Coverage, Quality, and Impact Network (CQUIN), with funding from the Bill & Melinda Gates Foundation.
+In response to this gap in lack of tools to assess CE, the Community Engagement Community of Practice and a community advocacy network (CAN) were formed, supported by ICAP at Columbia University and the HIV Coverage, Quality, and Impact Network (CQUIN), with funding from the Bill & Melinda Gates Foundation.

 In collaboration with the International Treatment Preparedness Coalition (ITPC), the CAN developed a Community Engagement Framework and a monitoring tool to track and enhance CE in DSD policy development, program design, planning, implementation, monitoring, and evaluation.